David Sedlak

 David L. Sedlak is an American environmental engineer and currently the Plato Malozemoff Professor at University of California, Berkeley.
 He was previously Editor-in-Chief of American Chemical Society's ES&T and ES&T Letters.
 His research interests are chemical contaminants and water resources.
 He was elected a member of the National Academy of Engineering in 2016 for contributions to environmental aqueous chemistry, especially in the areas of water reuse, water contaminants, and urban water infrastructure.

 Education

-He earned his PhD in Water Chemistry from University of Wisconsin at Madison in 1992 and B.S. in Environmental Science from Cornell University in 1986.
+He earned his PhD in Water Chemistry from the University of Wisconsin at Madison in 1992 and his B.S. in Environmental Science from Cornell University in 1986.